Murder by Decree: Reception

-The film was nominated for eight Genie Awards in 1980, of which it won five, including Best Achievement in Direction (Bob Clark), Best Performance by an Actress in a Supporting Role (Geneviève Bujold) and Best Performance by an Actor in a Leading Role (Christopher Plummer).
+The film was nominated for eight Genie Awards at the 1st Genie Awards in 1980, of which it won five, including Best Achievement in Direction (Bob Clark), Best Performance by an Actor in a Leading Role (Christopher Plummer), Best Performance by an Actress in a Supporting Role (Geneviève Bujold), Best Achievement in Film Editing and Outstanding Musical Score.
+It was also nominated for Best Achievement in Cinematography, Best Achievement in Sound Editing and Best Achievement in Sound.

 The film was the fourth highest-grossing film ever in Canada, with a gross of $1.9 million.
-On Rotten Tomatoes, it holds a rating of 85% from 13 reviews.
+On Rotten Tomatoes, it holds a rating of 81% from 16 reviews.